ethanChou314/pvsimulator/README.md

 6. The thickness of the inner disk is equal to the height of the sphere with cavities at the centrifugal barrier.

 Features:
 1. The data can be exported by setting save_txt=True and specifying a filename.
 If the filename already exists, the function does not override the existing file, and an Exception will be raised.
 You will have to manually delete the file.
-This is to prevent carelessness as the data might take a long time to compute.
+This is to prevent carelessness as the data generally take a long time to compute.
+2. You can retrieve the v-, x-, and s-axes of the PV model from a generated text file using the 'read_txt' function.
-2. Capable of simulating PV diagrams on both the major and minor axes within the plane of sky.
+3. The module is capable of simulating PV diagrams on both the major and minor axes within the plane of sky.

 Limitation:
 1. Takes a long time to compute if linspace_num is high or int_step is low.
 However, low linspace_num results may differ from high linspace_num results (high linspace_num is more accurate).
 If you would like to simply see an overall picture, you can set the resol parameter to None, which assumes infinite (non-existent) angular resolution.
 This improves the performance time significantly, although the results may not be as accurate.